 Kathleen Hobson speaks of well attended meetings Dec 2 and 3 2020 Planning Department Community Engagement Events (via Zoom).
 Transcripts and videos of those events available on Zoning Redesign website.
 Kathleen Hobson states that process as it currently exists should be allowed to move forward.
 Councillor Albright recaps the community engagement events that have occurred to this point.
 Discussion continues re staff turnover in the Planning Department, and various other missteps that have slowed the process or led to disengagement on the part of the public.

 Motion to invite Mayor Fuller to next WAC meeting passed unanimously.

 CP: Possibly create a working group within WAC to look at Zoning Redesign.
 SL: we must agree on what goals of zoning are.

-Racial Justice: IA: Banners or other forms of support can not be placed on city property.
+Racial Justice: IA: Based on her queries with the City’s Law Department, banners or other forms of support can not be placed on city property.

 WAC Support of Waban Businesses: Lisa Rodman (Barry’s Deli) says they are facing very hard times.
 CP- uses newsletter to encourage residents to patronize local stores.
 SL: let’s eat sandwiches from Barry’s during our meetings.

 December and January Minutes approved.
 January Minutes will include Maureen’s email describing funding mechanisms for box steps.